Smallpox in Australia: Overview

 The 1789 outbreak, in particular, has been much debated.
-Several medical experts and anthropologists have argued that it cannot have been smallpox and was probably chickenpox—a highly infectious disease, with partly similar symptoms, to which Europeans though not Aborigines had considerable immunity.
+Several medical experts and anthropologists have argued that it cannot have been smallpox and was probably chickenpox—a highly infectious disease, with partly similar symptoms, to which Europeans though not Aboriginals had considerable immunity.
 The famous virologist Frank Fenner, who played a major role in the worldwide elimination of smallpox, remarked in 1985:

-Since Fenner’s 1985 remarks, further historical evidence has been produced, and opinions have hardened.
+Since Fenner's 1985 remarks, further historical evidence has been produced, and opinions have hardened.
 The medical experts Ford and Carmody insist that the failure of the 1789 outbreak to affect Europeans, despite what they consider abundant opportunities, rules out smallpox; yet most historians continue to prefer the traditional view that it was smallpox.
-(The journals of the First Fleet’s surgeons have not survived, but historians infer that they, like Governor Arthur Phillip, called it smallpox.)
 The extent to which smallpox and chickenpox in 1789 were seen as separate diseases is a grey area.

 Among those who believe the disease was smallpox, there are two main theories: that it was introduced from Sulawesi in Indonesia by Macassan traders, and that it was brought directly to south-eastern Australia by European ships.
 Some, like the independent scholar Christopher Warren, have insisted both that the disease was smallpox and that it was probably released by British colonists in a deliberate act of biological warfare.
 This view has resonated with some Aboriginal authorities, including professors Maynard and Langton, and the medical officer Dr Mark Wenitong.
 However, the historians Henry Reynolds, Peter Dowling, and Cassandra Pybus still regard this theory as unproven.